magicaltrap/breastcancer_detection/README.md

 ![Confusion_Matrix](confusion_matrix.PNG)

 Especially in cancer diagnosis, the right measure/metric is of uttermost importance.
 Accuracy alone is not sufficient to tell if a screening model is good enough or not.
-Sensitivity (also known as recall) and specifity are two important metrics.
+Sensitivity (also known as recall) and specificity are two important metrics.
 According to the [WHO](https://www.who.int/cancer/detection/variouscancer/en/):

 **Sensitivity**: the effectiveness of a test in detecting a cancer in those who have the disease.